ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

 ### Deploying This in Production

-We created an internal API based on Flask for model inference, later deploying it on AWS Elastic Beanstalk with Docker.
+For model inference, we created an internal API based on Flask, deployed on AWS Elastic Beanstalk with Docker.
 Jenkins automated our deployment pipeline, running tests and creating Docker images containing the code and model.
 This API processed images in real-time, improving our moderation and user experience.

 When an image is uploaded on Zomato, it is pushed to a queue, processed by multiple workers, and the classification scores are saved in our database.
 This system was initially used for backend moderation and later for live Food-Ambiance classification on our web and app platforms.